skx/cpmulator/README.md

 ## Drives vs. Directories

-By default when you launch `cpmulator` with no arguments you'll be presented with the CCP interface, with A: as the current drive and A:, B:, C:, and all other drives, will refer to the current-working directory where you launched the emulator from.
+By default when you launch `cpmulator` with no arguments you'll be presented with the CCP interface, with A: as the current drive.
+In this mode A:, B:, C:, and all other drives, will refer to the current-working directory where you launched the emulator from (i.e. they have the same view of files).
 This is perhaps the most practical way to get started, but it means that files are unique across drives:

-* i.e. "`A:FOO`" is the same as "`B:FOO`"
+* i.e. "`A:FOO`" is the same as "`B:FOO`", and if you delete "`C:FOO`" you'll find it has vanished from all drives.
   * In short "`FOO`" will exist on drives `A:` all the way through to `P:`.

-If you prefer you can configure drives to have their contents from sub-directories upon the host system (i.e. the machine you're running on).
-This means you need to create subdirectories, and the contents of those directories will only be visible on the appropriate drives:
+If you prefer you may configure drives to be distinct, each drive referring to a distinct sub-directory upon the host system (i.e. the machine you're running on):

 ```sh
 $ mkdir A/  ; touch A/LS.COM ; touch A/FOO.COM